 Each of the projects must be delivered by end of March 2021.
-Economic Appraisals and Equality screening forms are enclosed for each of the projects, for Members consideration.
+Economic Appraisals and Equality screening forms were circulated for each of the projects, for Members consideration.
 Works will be completed through a combination of Parks staff and some input from contractors where essential.

-RECOMMENDATION: that approval is given for the Economic Appraisals and equality screening forms for Hazelbank Sensory Garden, the Valley Park Accessibility Trail and Threemilewater Park projects as set out above funding by the Department for Communities.
+Proposed by Councillor Bennington Seconded by Alderman Clarke and agreed that approval be given for the Economic Appraisals and equality screening forms for Hazelbank Sensory Garden, the Valley Park Accessibility Trail and Threemilewater Park projects as set out above funding by the Department for Communities.

-Prepared by: Elaine Upton, Countryside Officer
+ACTION BY: Elaine Upton, Countryside Officer